How to Donate Blood, Platelets or Plasma

 Learn More

-The key to a successful donation is preparation.
-Below are a few steps you can take to make your donation as easy as possible.
+The key to a successful blood donation is preparation.
+Below are a few steps you can take to make your experience giving blood as easy as possible.

 • Stay hydrated by drinking plenty of fluids.